<em>Paulownia</em>, imperial tree: planting, cultivation and care

 Also discover 7 trees with unusual foliage

-Read Oliver’s blog article: Paulownia, tree of the future and an asset for permaculture? and Ingrid’s: Discover Paulownia, champion of CO2 storage
+Read Oliver’s article on the blog: Paulownia, tree of the future and an asset for permaculture? and Ingrid’s: Discover Paulownia, champion of CO2 storage

 Frequently asked questions